squarism/squarism.github.io/_posts/2015-07-08-encoding-in-ruby-and-everywhere.markdown

 from (pry):108:in `encode'
 {% endhighlight %}

 And not that this can't be done.
-If I use something that definitely fits in the ascii range, everything is fine.
+If I use something that definitely fits in the ascii range (low bytes), everything is fine by implicit coincidence.

 {% highlight text %}
 pry> "\x20".encode('us-ascii')